Incremental Refinements and Multiple Descriptions with Feedback: Multiple Rounds of Incremental Refinements

 and the sum-rate at round $M$ is given by

-Since the Gaussian source is successively refinable, constructing $K$ descriptions in each round, that are conditioned upon each other, will achieve the true RDF with a sum-rate at round $M$ of $R_M^* = \frac{1}{2}\log_2( D^{(M-1)}/D^{(M)} )$, where $D^{(M)}$ is given by~(\ref{eq:Dsuc}).\footnote{Using $K$ \emph{conditional} descriptions at rate $r$ leads to the same joint distortion as that of a single description at rate $Kr$.} On the other hand, the rate required when unconditional coding is used in each round is given by~(\ref{eq:Rsuc}).
+Since the Gaussian source is successively refinable, constructing $K$ descriptions in each round, that are conditioned upon each other, will achieve the true RDF with a sum-rate at round $M$ of $R_M^* = \frac{1}{2}\log_2( \bar{D}_{M-1}/\bar{D}_{M} )$, where $\bar{D}_M$ is given by~(\ref{eq:Dsuc}).\footnote{Using $K$ \emph{conditional} descriptions at rate $r$ leads to the same joint distortion as that of a single description at rate $Kr$.} On the other hand, the rate required when unconditional coding is used in each round is given by~(\ref{eq:Rsuc}).
 For comparison, we have illustrated the performance of unconditional coding and conditional coding when the source is encoded into $K\in \{2,5\}$ descriptions per round, for the case of of $M\in \{2,10\}$ rounds, see Fig.~\ref{fig:uncond1}.
-In this example, $\sigma_X^2=1$ and $D^{(M)} = 0.1$.
-The red dashed curve illustrates the case when we use $M=2$ rounds with $D^{(1)} = 0.3162, D^{(2)}=0.1$ (marked by stars) and $K=2,5$.
-The black solid curves illustrate the cases when using $M=10$ rounds (and $K=2,5$) to get to the same resulting distortion $D^{(10)}=0.1$.
-The distortions $D^{(i)}, i=1,\dotsc, 10$ are uniformly distributed on the dB scale.
+In this example, $\sigma_X^2=1$ and $\bar{D}_M = 0.1$.
+The red dashed curve illustrates the case when we use $M=2$ rounds with $\bar{D}_1 = 0.3162, \bar{D}_2=0.1$ (marked by stars) and $K=2,5$.
+The black solid curves illustrate the cases when using $M=10$ rounds (and $K=2,5$) to get to the same resulting distortion $\bar{D}_{10}=0.1$.
+The distortions $\bar{D}_i, i=1,\dotsc, 10$ are uniformly distributed on the dB scale.
 Notice that when using smaller increments, i.e., when $M=10$ as compared to when $M=2$ (red curve), the resulting rate loss due to using unconditional coding is significantly reduced.
 On the other hand, using less descriptions per round (smaller $K$) also reduces the rate loss.

-The efficiency $\eta_K(R) = R(D)/(KR)$, for the example in Fig.~\ref{fig:uncond1} on Gaussian multi-round coding is illustrated in Table~\ref{tab:eff}.
+The efficiency $\eta_K(R) = R_X(D)/(KR)$, for the example in Fig.~\ref{fig:uncond1} on Gaussian multi-round coding is illustrated in Table~\ref{tab:eff}.
 It can be noticed that the efficiency depends upon the number of descriptions in each round as well as the number of rounds.

-\begin{lemma}[Optimal sum-rate for a Gaussian source] Consider a Gaussian source, MSE distortion, and $K$ independent encodings in each round.
-Moreover, assume that the sum-rate of each round is equal.
-Then, for any fixed distortion $D>0$, the total sum-rate is asymptotically optimal as the number of rounds tends to infinity, and the rate in each round tends to zero.
+\begin{theorem}[Asymptotic optimal sum-rate for a Gaussian source] Consider a Gaussian source, MSE distortion, and $K$ independent encodings in each round.
+Moreover, assume that the rate of each description in each round is equal.
+Then, for any fixed distortion $D>0$, the total accumulated sum-rate $R_M$ is asymptotically optimal as the number of rounds tends to infinity, and the rate in each round tends to zero.
 Specifically,